Design Games — Card Sorting

 Card sorting is best run in small groups as you can learn a lot from listening to how the group discusses the cards.
 You can run it as an individual activity if it is more important to collect a lot of data than to understand the rationale.

-RELATED: Design Games — Divide the Dollar
+RELATED: Design Games — Idea Cards

 To run the card sort: